AbsorbingChaos/stacks101-com/content/stx-mining/setup/stacks-keychain.md

 ---
 title: "Setting up a Stacks Keychain"
 date: 2021-01-02T15:36:10Z
-description: "Not your keys, not your crypto"
+description: "Not your keys, not your crypto."
 layout: "section"
 ---